The most important things cannot be measured. The issues that are most important, long term, cannot be measured in advance.

-Metrics are agreed-upon measures used to evaluate how well the organization is progressing toward the portfolio, large solution, program, and team’s business and technical objectives.
+Metrics are agreed-upon measures used to evaluate how well the organization is progressing toward the portfolio, large solution, ART, and team’s business and technical objectives.

 But metrics are indeed important in the enterprise context.
 SAFe provides metrics for each level of the Framework.
 The links below navigate to the entries on this page.

 - Lean Portfolio Metrics

 - Organizational Agility Self-Assessment